alchemyplatform/alchemy-web3/README.md

 - `decimals`: The token's decimals. `null` if not defined in the contract and not available from other sources.
 - `logo`: URL of the token's logo image. `null` if not available.

+## Automatic Retries

+If Alchemy Web3 encounters a rate limited response, it will automatically retry the request after a short delay.
+This behavior can be configured with the following options.
+To disable it entirely, set `maxRetries` to 0.

+### `maxRetries`

+The number of times the client will attempt to resend a rate limited request before giving up.
+Default: 3.

+### `retryInterval`

+The minimum time waited between consecutive retries, in milliseconds.
+Default: 1000.

+### `retryJitter`

+A random amount of time is added to the retry delay to help avoid additional rate errors caused by too many concurrent connections, chosen as a number of milliseconds between 0 and this value.
+Default: 250.

 <br/>